tensortrade-org/tensortrade/docs/source/examples/setup_environment_tutorial.md

     feed=feed,
     window_size=15,
     enable_logger=False,
-    random_start=True #Determines whether to start the episode every time from the beginning or randomly )
+    random_start=False #Determines whether to start the episode every time from the beginning or randomly )
 ```